Karen LaMonte: Nocturnes

-Visitors to the Museum of Glass in Tacoma, Washington look at a Sartoriotype print by Karen LaMonte.
+Visitors to the Museum of Glass in Tacoma, Washington look at a Sartoriotype print by LaMonte.

-The Nocturnes have been written about extensively, including a monograph published in 2019 with an essay by Dr. Steven Nash, who wrote:Despite these associations with the past, LaMonte’s sculptures are very much of our own time.
+The Nocturnes have been written about extensively, including a monograph published in 2019 with an essay by Dr. Steven Nash, who wrote:

+Despite these associations with the past, LaMonte's sculptures are very much of our own time.
 They take their place in the resurgence of figurative art following Minimalism’s banishment of the human figure in favor of elemental abstract forms, and help underline the importance that sculpture has played in that development.
 Many contemporary sculptors have adopted the human body as an important vehicle for study of different aspects of the human condition, including Kiki Smith, Jaume Plensa, Thomas Schütte, Huma Bhabha, Juan Muñoz, and Georg Baselitz.
-LaMonte’s contributions in this arena involve both her inventive treatment of materials and form and her investigations of female identity and self-expression, which, as we have seen, strike us in both sensuous and abstract ways.
+LaMonte's contributions in this arena involve both her inventive treatment of materials and form and her investigations of female identity and self-expression, which, as we have seen, strike us in both sensuous and abstract ways.
 Each sculpture is an individual construction of visual, haptic, and intellectual experience, totally integrated.
-As the acclaimed British painter Cecily Brown has opined, “Painting is very good at saying more than one thing at once.”
-LaMonte’s Nocturnes affirm that sculpture is as well.Sculptures of the Nocturnes series are in the permanent collections of The Corning Museum, Knoxville Museum of Art, Iowa State University Museums, and Imagine Museum.
+As the acclaimed British painter Cecily Brown has opined, "Painting is very good at saying more than one thing at once."
+LaMonte's Nocturnes affirm that sculpture is as well.

+Sculptures of the Nocturnes series are in the permanent collections of The Corning Museum, Knoxville Museum of Art, Iowa State University Museums, and Imagine Museum.

 Sartoriotype prints

 In addition to her sculpture work, LaMonte creates vivid, graphical, gray-scale monotype prints that depict clothing.
-“Blind to colour but hypersensitive to texture, the paper on which the monotypes are printed renders an almost X-ray-like image of the garment,” wrote Richard Drury in the Sculptures and Sartoriotypes monograph, “a view through the layers of fabric - and through the tissue of time, to when the ripples and crumples we see in the prints were created by the active limbs of a unique human experience.
-It is an experience portrayed somehow fleetingly, an apparition of reanimated identity.”
+"Blind to colour but hypersensitive to texture, the paper on which the monotypes are printed renders an almost X-ray-like image of the garment," wrote Richard Drury in the Sculptures and Sartoriotypes monograph, "a view through the layers of fabric - and through the tissue of time, to when the ripples and crumples we see in the prints were created by the active limbs of a unique human experience.
+It is an experience portrayed somehow fleetingly, an apparition of reanimated identity."